nimiq/core-rs-albatross/tools/src/mktx/README.md

 - `vesting`: create vesting contracts or redeem vesting payouts with schedule parameters.

 Successful commands print a hex string → broadcast transactions through RPC or custom tooling.

+## Upgrade signaling

+Validators signal support for a chain (hard-fork) upgrade through their `signal_data` field.
+Since protocol version 2 this is done with the validator's signing (warm) key, so the cold key stays offline:

+- `validator signal-version` — rewrites only the version bytes and preserves the rest of the field.
+This is the command to use for upgrade signaling.
+- `validator set-signal-data` — sets or clears the whole field, overwriting any signaled version along with it.

+Setting the field with the cold key is still possible through `validator update --new-signal-data`, but it overwrites the whole field and is no longer needed for signaling.

 ## Security and troubleshooting